Edmonds CC student Alexandra Serdyuk to attend the 29th annual National Conference on Undergraduate Research 2015

 Serdyuk was competing against students at two and four-year schools from all over the country and was selected for NCUR out of 3,700 submissions.

-The Council on Undergraduate Research (CUR) and its affiliated colleges, universities, and individuals share a focus on providing undergraduate research opportunities for faculty and students at all institutions serving undergraduate students, according to the CUR website.
+The Council on Undergraduate Research (CUR) and its affiliated colleges, universities, and individuals share a focus on providing undergraduate research opportunities for faculty and students at all institutions serving undergraduate students.